Trust Agreement

 A trust agreement is needed whenever a person wants to control the distribution of their assets beyond what a simple will provides, avoid probate proceedings, protect assets from creditors or lawsuits, or minimize estate taxes.
 Parents of minor children need trusts to manage inheritance on behalf of their children, as minors cannot legally own property outright.
 Without a trust, a court-appointed conservator manages inherited assets, adding expense and court oversight until the child reaches the age of majority.

 High-net-worth individuals and families benefit from irrevocable trust structures such as irrevocable life insurance trusts (ILITs), grantor retained annuity trusts (GRATs), and qualified personal residence trusts (QPRTs) that remove assets from the taxable estate.
 The current federal estate tax exemption under IRC Section 2010 is significant but subject to legislative changes, making advance trust planning essential.
-Business owners need trusts to facilitate succession planning, separating management control from beneficial ownership and preventing forced liquidation of business assets to satisfy estate obligations.
+Business owners need trusts to help succession planning, separating management control from beneficial ownership and preventing forced liquidation of business assets to satisfy estate obligations.

 Families with special needs dependents need supplemental needs trusts (also called special needs trusts) authorized under 42 U.S.C.
 Section 1396p(d)(4) to provide for a disabled beneficiary without disqualifying them from means-tested government benefits including Medicaid and Supplemental Security Income (SSI).
 Blended families benefit from trusts that provide for a surviving spouse during their lifetime while preserving the remaining assets for children from a prior marriage, addressing the competing interests that often lead to estate litigation.